flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 ## ✨ Key Capabilities

-*   💡 **Flexible Core Content Access:** Provides unified access to essential news content types like headlines, categories, sources, and country-specific information.
-This versatile endpoint allows client applications to efficiently retrieve the data needed to construct diverse and engaging news feeds.

 *   🔒 **Effortless User Authentication:** Provide secure and seamless user access with flexible flows including passwordless sign-in, anonymous access, and the ability to easily link anonymous accounts to permanent ones.
 Focus on